romi/romi-robots-docs/docs/Rover/configuration.md

 The rover uses the following input files and directories:

-* Configuration file: The main configuration file
+* Configuration file: The main configuration file.
+This file should be passed on the command line to `rclaunch`.
-* HTML directory: The location of the files for the web interface
+* HTML directory: The location of the files for the web interface.
+The path should be set in the configuration file in the `webproxy` section.
-* Script file: The list of operations and associated command sequences
+* Script file: The list of operations and associated command sequences.
+The path should be set in the configuration file in the `script_engine` section.

+The configuration and script files are discussed in detail below.

 ## Configuration file